jaromir-sukuba/nvm/readme.md

 No external equipment needed for the meter to operate.

 #### Cost and component availability/repairability
 Total cost of the instrument components is around 400EUR.
-All parts I used are off-the-shelf components or are easy to order, with the exception of power transformer.
-This is DIY-ed, but I believe many custom transformers manufacturers are able to deliver such as transformer.
+All parts I used are off-the-shelf components or are easy to order, with the exception of the power transformer.
+This is DIY-ed, but I believe many custom transformer manufacturers are able to deliver such a transformer.
-Apart from that, I tried to use components with most generic footprints - like SOT23 or SOIC8 for opamps, SOT23 for transistors, most of resistors do have universal footprint able to accommodate for MiniMELF (which I used because I wanted to), 1206 or 0805 resistor sizes, used common display interface and so on.
-This is to help with alternative components sourcing, topic so hot in 2022, when component crisis is so much influencing both professional as well as hobby electronics development and production.
-Despite my efforts, it's likely that some components in the BOM lists will be unavailable at usual vendors and it's hard to make future-proof designs in this respect.
+Apart from that, I tried to use components with most generic footprints - like SOT23 or SOIC8 for opamps, SOT23 for transistors, most resistors do have a universal footprint able to accommodate MiniMELF (which I used because I wanted to), 1206 or 0805 resistor sizes, used a common display interface and so on.
+This is to help with alternative component sourcing, a hot topic in 2022, when the component crisis is influencing both professional as well as hobby electronics development and production.
+Despite my efforts, it's likely that some components in the BOM lists will be unavailable with usual vendors and it's hard to make future-proof designs in this respect.

 ## Future plans
-There is a few features the meter hardware is supposedly able to do, but are not implemented at the moment and I consider this as TODO list for future work on this project.
+There are a few features the meter hardware is supposedly able to do, but are not implemented at the moment and I consider this a TODO list for future work on this project.
 - implement main frequency synchronous measurements.
 Zero-cross detector is already fitted on Marge board and ADC supports triggering by external signal, so it should be matter of firmware support.
 - implement input current compensation.
-All parts except of large value resistor are already on the board, so after fitting it this feature should be again matter of firmware.
+All parts except a large value resistor are already on the board, so after fitting it this feature should be again a matter of firmware.
 - polish front panel user interface
 - polish the SCPI commands implementation, add more commands and full manual calibration features.
 - do more elaborate triggering, along with recording data into memory, to utilize all front panel buttons.